namyamalik/hangman/README.md

 ### Author: Namya Malik

 #### To-Do
-* Makefile
 * Space for allocation in arrays
-* print some filler (correct guess, incorrect guess, success, fail)
+* print some filler (success, fail)
 * limited number of lives
 * ctrl-D gives long output
 * memory leaks
 * divide functions into different files?
 * comment
+* have an array of letters already been guessed (so user can keep track of incorrect guesses)